Vietnam.vn - Nền tảng quảng bá Việt Nam

 American billionaire Elon Musk in Rome, Italy, in December 2023.
 Photo: AFP

-Elon Musk is known for his tweets and statements that rock the cryptocurrency market.
-However, his views on Bitcoin are quite mixed.
-In early 2021, while chatting on the audio social media app Clubhouse, the billionaire said that "Bitcoin is a good thing" and that he was "late to the party."
+Elon Musk is famous for his tweets and statements that have shaken the cryptocurrency market.
+However, his views on Bitcoin are quite contradictory.
+In early 2021, while chatting on the audio social media app Clubhouse, the billionaire said, "Bitcoin is a good thing" and that he "was late to the party."

-Tesla, the electric car company he runs, also bought billions of dollars worth of Bitcoin and once allowed customers to pay with the digital currency.
-But it later announced it would stop accepting it, citing environmental concerns about Bitcoin mining.
+Tesla, the electric car company he runs, also bought billions of dollars worth of Bitcoin and once allowed customers to pay with the cryptocurrency.
+However, they later announced they would stop accepting it, citing environmental concerns about Bitcoin mining.

-In late 2021, Musk also criticized Bitcoin as just a tool to give more power to the rich.
-He also warned that cryptocurrencies are not a serious financial investment option.
+In late 2021, Musk also criticized Bitcoin as merely a tool to empower the wealthy.
+He further warned that cryptocurrencies are not a serious financial investment option.

 Last year, Tesla sold all of its Bitcoin holdings.
-Musk also announced that he was no longer interested in cryptocurrencies and was moving on to AI.
+Musk also announced he was losing interest in cryptocurrency and shifting his focus to AI.

 Warren Buffett

-The investment legend has a rather harsh view when it comes to Bitcoin.
-He once called the cryptocurrency "rat poison" and "a gambling tool".
+The legendary investor has a rather harsh stance when it comes to Bitcoin.
+He has called the cryptocurrency "rat poison" and "a gambling tool."

-At the 2022 AGM, Buffett mentioned Bitcoin again.
-"Whether it's up or down in the next five or 10 years, I don't know.
-But one thing I'm pretty sure of is that it's not producing anything," he said.
-Because according to Buffett, to have value, an asset "needs to provide something to someone."
+At the 2022 Annual General Meeting, Buffett once again mentioned Bitcoin.
+"Whether it goes up or down in the next 5 or 10 years, I don't know.
+But one thing I'm pretty sure of is that it doesn't create anything," he said.
+Because, according to Buffett, for an asset to have value, it "needs to provide something to someone."

 Bill Gates